rogerjbos/web_rogerjbos/content/linux.md

 #### Stash
 * `git stash save "msg"` saves changes.
-* `git stash list` shows all the stashs that have been saved.
+* `git stash list` shows all the stashes that have been saved.
 * `git stash apply` applies the changes in the stash to the current branch, but does not drop stash.
 * `git stash pop` grabs the first stash and applies the changes, and drops the stash.
 * `git stash drop stash(<num>)` removes a stash from the list.